A Complete Guide to Salzburg Cathedral (Facts, Info & Tips)

 Also, the inscription above the high altar painting reads “NOTAS MIHI FECISTI VIAS VITAE”, meaning “you have shown me the ways of life”.

 The altarpiece painting and the inscription give hope to the faithful that they too will be reborn, following in the selfless and loving ways of Jesus.
+Displaying the Christian virtues of faith, love, and hope, the extension of the high altar further emphasizes this message of resurrection.

 The high altar in Salzburg Cathedral also features images of saints who guide the people of Salzburg closer to God — including statues of the patron saints, Rupert and Virgil.

 Immediately in front of the high altar, a large chair catches your attention.

 This is the Cathedra – the seat of the Archbishop, who is the spiritual leader of the Archdiocese of Salzburg.
 From this seat, he leads his congregation and guides them on their spiritual journey.

 Organs